Becoming a Building Contractor

 Construction Supervisors must provide at least one hour of continuing education during each license cycle.
 When attending a course for the continuing education requirement, the course instructor must sign the Continuing Education Certificate (2W25016 link on the right) and this certificate must be submitted for approval.

-The City of Sioux Falls does not require a license for a contractor doing work on commercial projects, but does require each individual project go through the plan review process and acquire the proper permits.
+The City of Sioux Falls does not require a license for a general contractor doing work on commercial projects, but does require each individual project go through the plan review process and acquire the proper permits.
 Apartment buildings, although residential in nature, are considered "commercial" in regard to construction purposes.
-Download the Plan Review Application Form from the link on the right or contact 605-367-8248 for more information regarding plan review and building permits.
+See Commercial Plan Review or contact 605-367-8248 for more information regarding plan review and building permits.

 For more information, you may contact Building Services at: